-- 0 - The year of a district of Document: Date :- date on the document; - Document Title one or two line identification.
-Identify O the actual document, not a transmittal memo or other less relevant document.
-Include sufficient information so the document cannot be confused with another (e.g., the title "report" may be insufficient); The state of the s
+- o Document Date date on the document; - o Document Title one or two line identification.
+Identify the actual document, not a transmittal memo or other less relevant document.
+Include sufficient information so the document cannot be confused with another (e.g., the title "report" may be insufficient);

-- o Author Name and affiliation;
+o Author - Name and affiliation;

-- o Recipient Name and affiliation; and
+o Recipient - Name and affiliation; and

-- o Document Location.
+o Document Location.